WELCOME CLICK ON THE IMAGE ABOVE

 There is no denying the fact that we should expect for God.
 In fact the apostle Paul tells us we dishonor God when we don’t by faith believe on Him, and expect from him.
 6 But without faith it is impossible to please him: for he that cometh to God must believe that he is, and that he is a rewarder of them that diligently seek him.
 Heb 11:6.
 The issue at hand is not whether or not we should have faith in God to the point of expecting from him: The real issue is comprehending the proper balance between God's sovereignty, our faith, and just exactly how the two are to be viewed.

 Yet in spite of their expressions and confessions of faith, for many, their turmoil and strife remains.
-Many found that their faith did not stop the physical abuse on the part of their spouse.

 The reality is that things don’t always work out as you had hoped.
 As a result you may at times may find yourself coping with disillusionment, despair and discouragement.
 Shattered dreams at times can turn into painful reoccurring nightmares.
-Many become frustrated or disillusioned when they feel their prayers concerning healing, prosperity, and divine protection, seems to have gone unanswered. (compare below).
+Many become frustrated or disillusioned when they feel their prayers concerning healing, prosperity, and divine protection, seems to have gone unanswered.

 MY WEIGHT ISSUE?
 I spoke a word of faith over my weight issues.
 I honestly believed that i would not have this problem anymore.